ctfs/write-ups-tools/README.md

 # Generate a CTF directory skeleton

-Use this tool to generate a CTF write-up skeleton.
+Use `genctf.py` to generate a CTF write-up skeleton.

 * Create an empty directory for the CTF, ending with the current year, e.g. `example-ctf-2015/`
 * Create an empty directory in this new CTF directory for each task category, e.g. `mkdir crypto web misc trivia`